Generative midtended cognition and Artificial Intelligence. Thinging with thinging things

-{Figure 1 illustrates the definition and the various ways in which grounded, embodied and extended cognitive processes interrelate with each other and with generative processes on enacting midtended cognition.
-Agent X, interacts with digital product Z, which is partly generated by Y, an artificial generative technology. }
+Figure~\ref{fig:loops} illustrates the definition and the various ways in which grounded, embodied and extended cognitive processes interrelate with each other and with generative processes on enacting midtended cognition.
+Agent $X$ interacts with digital product $Z$, which is partly generated by $Y$, an artificial generative technology.

-{Different agent-environment loops generate different aspects of cognition: }{Grounded }{cognition}{~implies neurodynamic loops involving multimodal pre-motor and sensory processing areas}{, }{embodied cognition}{~implies body proprioceptive feedback and neuromuscular synergies, }{enactive cognition}{~involves the coupling with environmental elements, and }{generative AI}{~(not a kind of cognition }{per se}{) produces digital structures through autoregressive loops. }{Generative midtended cognition}{~brings all components together on the production of somewhat intentional, purposeful, works.}
+Different agent-environment loops generate different aspects of cognition: \textit{Grounded cognition} implies neurodynamic loops involving multimodal pre-motor and sensory processing areas, \textit{embodied cognition} implies body proprioceptive feedback and neuromuscular synergies, \textit{enactive cognition} involves the coupling with environmental elements, and \textit{generative AI} (not a kind of cognition \textit{per se}) produces digital structures through autoregressive loops. \textit{Generative midtended cognition} brings all components together on the production of somewhat intentional, purposeful, works.

-{Creative intentional loops through the agent (A loop) are nested with the autoregressive loops of the ~generative system (B loop).}{~Mere concurrence of both loops separately, however, is not sufficient for midtended cognition; both loops need to interact, in the sense that generative interventions by the B loop become nested with the A loop without the latter losing its intentional character.
-The agent needs to }{accept }{or }{adopt}{~B loop's interventions as part of her intentional creative process.
-Then, the whole system becomes a case of generative }{midtended}{~cognition.}
+Creative intentional loops through the agent (A loop) are nested with the autoregressive loops of the generative system (B loop).
+Mere concurrence of both loops separately, however, is not sufficient for midtended cognition; both loops need to interact, in the sense that generative interventions by the B loop become nested with the A loop without the latter losing its intentional character.
+The agent needs to \textit{accept} or \textit{adopt} B loop's interventions as part of her intentional creative process.
+Then, the whole system becomes a case of generative \textit{midtended} cognition.